urlyy/remove_PR_markdown_comments/README.md

 As this action uses `secrets.GITHUB_TOKEN`, we need to turn the switch of your repository on, or we will get the following log:`Error: Resource not accessible by integration - https://docs.github.com/rest/pulls/pulls#update-a-pull-request`
 ![](assets/image.png)

-# A simple javascript test
+# A simple javascript demo
 ```javascript
 const text = `<!--
 **xxxxxxxxx.**